Unboxed-Software/solana-course/content/transfer-hook.md

 }
 ```

-## Using transfer hooks offchain
+## Using transfer hooks off-chain

 In order to create a mint with a transfer hook and ensure successful transfers, follow these steps:

 1. Create the mint with the transfer hook extension and point to the transfer hook program you want to use.
 2. Initialize the `extraAccountList` account.
 This step must be done before any transfer, and it is the responsibility of the mint owner/creator.
 It needs to happen only once for each mint to add all the extra accounts that the transfer hook needs.
-3. Make sure to pass all the required accounts when invoking the transfer instruction from the Token Extension program.
+3. Make sure to pass all the required accounts when invoking the transfer instruction from the Token Extensions Program.

 ### Create a Mint with the `Transfer-Hook` Extension: